-In February 2014, in recognition of Marjorie Kaplan’s strong creative and business leadership, she was promoted to group president of TLC and Animal Planet with TLC general manager Nancy Daniels reporting to her.
-Previously, Kaplan had served as group president of Animal Planet, Science Channel and Velocity, adding Science Channel and Velocity to her roster of networks in 2011 and 2012.
+In recognition of Marjorie Kaplan’s strong creative and business leadership, in 2014 she promoted to Group President Discovery Channel, TLC and Animal Planet, the top three flagship networks in the Discovery Communications portfolio.
+Previously, Kaplan had served as group president of Animal Planet, Science Channel and Velocity.

 Additionally, Kaplan oversaw the launch of Animal Planet L!VE, the network's digital video destination, which extends its brand by offering viewers raw, unfiltered access to animals via non-traditional television, including computers, tablets, smartphones and web-connected TV.
 Since its launch in 2013, APL L!VE has achieved more than 12 million streams, with consumers watching more than 1.5 million hours of content.

 In 2013, in recognition of Kaplan’s role as a top performing executive in cable, she was honored as a Wonder Woman by Multichannel News, a Woman to Watch by Women in Cable Telecommunications (WICT), and inducted into the CableFax Hall of Fame.

 Kaplan joined Discovery Communications Inc. in 1997 as senior vice president for Children's Programming and Products, and oversaw the launch of Discovery Kids Channel that same year.
 For over a decade, Kaplan directed children's programming for Discovery Networks, U.S., including all Discovery Kids Channel programming as well as the three-hour commercial free READY, SET, LEARN pre-school block that aired on TLC and Discovery Kids Channel, the discoverykids.com website, and children's products and services.
 In 2006, Kaplan led Discovery Kids Channel to 14 daytime Emmy nominations.